 The big worry I hear from massage therapists is that I am throwing the massage baby out with the bathwater.
 (I’ve heard that metaphor thousands of times now in this context.)
 But the good reputation of massage is quite secure, and there will always be someone — or 100 someones — to leap to defend it whenever and wherever I point out a problem.
 I am hopelessly out-numbered.
 Massage is quite safe from my so-called negativity.

 So far I’ve mostly answered accusations of negativity from an ethical perspective.
 To recap, it’s the sad truth that the world of pain therapy is unusually polluted with bad ideas, and pain patients deserve either better treatments or, failing that, at least better information.
-So even if a health myth is relatively harmless, I’m still going to bust it.
+So even if a health myth is just quaint and harmless, I’m still going to bust it.
 It’s an honour thing.

 Now I will try to answer from a scientific perspective.
 This won’t hurt a bit.
 In fact, there’s literally “nothing” to it: the null hypothesis, one of the pillars of the scientific method, is that most hopeful theories about how things work amount to nothing when when carefully checked.
 Most test results are “negative.”
 Science is so negative!